SKGCODING/TimeShatter/README.md

 When Submitting to Mater, make sure the name has the following sintax

-"name of the project" "Version of the engine" ("state""Numeric deploy version" x "submit number[Using 3 digits minimun]")
+"name of the project" "Version of the compiler" ("state""Numeric deploy version" x "submit number[Using 3 digits minimun]")

 Example: